1922 Committee: History

 The name does not, as is sometimes wrongly supposed, stem from the 19 October 1922 Carlton Club meeting, in which Conservative MPs successfully demanded that the party withdraw from the coalition government of David Lloyd George, and which triggered the 1922 general election.
 The committee was formed following the election, in April 1923.

 The MPs who founded the committee were not the same as those who had taken the decision to end the 1916–1922 coalition government.
 It began as a small dining group of new members elected in 1922.
 The committee soon developed into a ginger group of active backbenchers.
 After the 1923 and 1924 elections, the membership expanded as more new Conservative MPs were elected, and in 1926 all backbench MPs were invited to become members.
 It became known as the Conservative Private Members' Committee.
 Consequently, it became a platform for the majority rather than a focus for discontent.

 In 1990, the committee participated in the ousting of Margaret Thatcher.
 The term "men in grey suits", meaning a delegation of Conservative MPs who tell a party leader that it is time for them to step down without forcing an open challenge, is often used in reference to members of the 1922 Committee.

 On 19 May 2010, shortly after the Conservatives had formed a coalition government with the Liberal Democrats, Prime Minister David Cameron suggested altering the committee to involve frontbench ministers in the recommendation forming process, angering some backbench MPs.
 On 20 May 2010, committee members voted to approve the change, with 168 votes in favour and 118 against.
 Many backbench party members criticised the move and voted against it, while ministers had argued such a change would be necessary to continue operating coherently as a party during its membership of a coalition government.

-However, under Graham Brady, who became chairman in 2010, it was clarified shortly after that vote that although frontbenchers became eligible to attend meetings of the committee, only backbenchers would be able to vote for its officers and executive committee, similarly to the Parliamentary Labour Party.
+Following the election of Graham Brady as chairman the following week, it was clarified that although frontbenchers became eligible to attend meetings of the committee, only backbenchers would be able to vote for its officers and executive committee.

 On 7 March 2023, Brady announced that he would not seek re-election at the 2024 general election.
 The Committee was left with two remaining members after the general election, who were the only two Conservative Party MPs to stand.
 They were Bob Blackman, the MP for Harrow East, who increased his majority in the election despite a national Labour landslide, and Sir Geoffrey Clifton-Brown, the MP for the newly formed constituency of North Cotswolds, who has been an MP since 1992.
 Blackman won the contest by a 61 votes to 37 with 98 votes cast.